 4 Recognize the red flags that tell you others are being abused

 Domestic violence and abuse are used for one purpose and one purpose only: to gain and maintain total control over you.
 An abuser doesn’t “play fair.”
 Abusers use fear, guilt, shame, and intimidation to wear you down and keep you under his thumb.

 Domestic abuse often escalates from threats and verbal abuse to violence.
 And while physical injury may be the most obvious danger, the emotional and psychological consequences of domestic abuse are also severe.
 Emotionally abusive relationships can destroy your self-worth, lead to anxiety and depression, and make you feel helpless and alone.
 No one should have to endure this kind of pain—and your first step to breaking free is recognizing that your situation is abusive.

-Despite what many people believe, domestic violence and abuse is not due to the abuser’s loss of control over his or her behavior.
-In fact, abusive behavior and violence is a deliberate choice made by the abuser in order to control you.
+Despite what many people believe, domestic violence and abuse are not due to the abuser’s loss of control over his or her behaviour.
+In fact, abusive behaviour and violence is a deliberate choice made by the abuser in order to control you.

 An abuser will do everything to make you feel bad about yourself or defective in some way.
 After all, if you believe you’re worthless and that no one else will want you, you’re less likely to leave.
 Insults, name-calling, shaming, and public put-downs are all weapons of abuse designed to erode your self-esteem and make you feel powerless.